techworkersco/twc-site-nl/content/posts/summer-reading-2026/index.en.md

 ## What is it

-Learn how you can regain your autonomy, dignity and gain fulfilment at work through radically collaborative self-organization.

-Worker self-organization, not controlled by bosses or managers, can seem counter-intuitive.
+Worker self-organization, not being controlled by bosses or managers, can seem counter-intuitive.
 Can this work?
 At scale?
 In any sector?
 At your workplace?

-[*A Radical Enterprise*](https://itrevolution.com/product/a-radical-enterprise/) by Matt K. Parker shows that the answer to these questions is 'Yes'.
+The book [*A Radical Enterprise*](https://itrevolution.com/product/a-radical-enterprise/) by Matt K. Parker shows that the answer to these questions is 'Yes'.
 It describes concrete examples of companies ranging from 5 to 40.000 workers---including the Dutch care company *Buurtzorg*---where workers self-organize their work.

+Learn how you and your coworkers can regain your autonomy, dignity and fulfilment at work through collaboratively organizing the work yourselves.

-Sessions are held weekly online on Thursdays from 7.30 pm CEST, from 2 July to 13 August 2026.
+Sessions are held weekly online on Thursdays from 7.30 to 8:30pm CEST, from 2 July to 13 August 2026.

 Free and open to all.
 Texts provided.